 This week in Husker history

-The week of April 1-7, looking back in stretches of years divisible by five:
+The week of April 1-7, looking back in five-year intervals:

 1902: Nebraska wants to schedule a road game at Iowa for Nov.
 15th but is rebuffed.
 The Cornhuskers would settle instead for Knox at home, and Iowa would host Washington University of St. Louis.